 4. If your results are negative and still your period doesn't come, take pregnancy test again after a few days.

-Blood Pregnancy Test:
+Pregnancy Blood Test:

 Another option to determine the pregnancy is to visit your doctor to get a blood test done.
 Blood tests are more accurate than urine test.
 It can also help you evaluate other risks of ectopic pregnancy or a miscarriage.
 Most people don't go for blood test after urine test.